 Tattoos carry different weight from culture to culture.
 Photographer Giulia Frigieri explores the symbolism of the ancient Berber tradition of facial tattooing.

-In Berber culture – an indigenous Northwestern African group – the act of tattooing has long also been a stamp of cultural identity and womanhood: the different etchings symbolising a woman’s marital status, fertility and tribe.
+In Berber culture – an indigenous Northwestern African group – the act of tattooing has also long been a stamp of cultural identity and womanhood: the different etchings symbolise a woman’s marital status, fertility and tribe.
 Typically, they decorate her face, hands and feet – though some women have been known to cover every inch of their bodies.
 But it’s a dying act among younger generations.
 These tattoos are now loaded with stigma and shunned as a sin against God.
 C’est Haram, as the wider Arabic culture calls it.